obluda3/obluda3.github.io/f2r/index.md

 Short story is that Street Football, or **Foot 2 Rue** as it's called in France is one of my favorite shows from my childhood.
 And I wanted to look into this game's files to see if there was a chance to get the TV show's original soundtrack.

-Sadly enough, this game (which I have never played) has its own soundtrack (which is pretty bad).
+Sadly enough, this game (which I had never played) has its own soundtrack (which is pretty bad).
 But I still tried to look into its files to see if I could find anything.
+The "game" basically consists of a series of cutscenes, which are played back to back with some minigames in between and some dialogues.

 Most of the game's files use Nintendo's proprietary formats, they can be edited using Brawlcrate.
 The different files are copied with a `_en`, `_fr`, `_it` suffix depending on the language of the console.

-The "game" basically consists of a series of cutscenes, which are played back to back with some minigames in between and some dialogues.

 The way the dialogues and the sound effects appear on screen as you play is managed by some `.csv` files.

 Now we'll get to the part I actually re'd.
 The dialogue files.

-`struct` is the main one, it contains information about each scene in the game, which lines are supposed to be played within them (and which character is supposed to say each line).
+`struct` is the main one, it contains information about each **scene** in the game, which lines are supposed to be played within them (and which character is supposed to say each line).

 The way the actual text is stored however is pretty interesting.
 It's contained in `dic`, encoded in `CP1250`.
 This file contains a list of the different words which are used in the game.
-That's right, each word is stored separately in a different file.
+That's right, **each word is stored separately**.

-So now, you may ask how does the game display actual sentences from that?
+So now, you may ask how does the game display sentences from that?
 The answer is the `text` file.
 This file contains a list of indices.
 These indices are supposed to match the words that appear in `dic`.

 That means that in order to write a sentence, one would have to store each word separately in `dic` and then write each word's index within `dic` into `text`.